 Due to its soothing, moisturizing, and cooling properties, aloe vera is often used to treat burns.

-A 2013 study with 50 participants found that people who used aloe vera gel to treat superficial and partial thickness burns showed better results than the group that used a 1 percent silver sulfadiazine cream.
+A with 50 participants found that people who used aloe vera gel to treat superficial and partial thickness burns showed better results than the group that used a 1 percent silver sulfadiazine cream.

 The aloe vera group showed earlier wound healing and pain relief.
 Plus, aloe vera had the benefit of being inexpensive.